eazulay/mantis/README.md

 # mantis
 Customisations of MantisBT for Get IT Write International

 I use this repository to publish code changes to our company's version of MantisBT.
+They are based on MantisBT version 1.2.

 You can find the original version here: https://www.mantisbt.org